stevenvinhtran/LinguaGlass/README.md

   Screenshots and overlays an image on top the web view, enabling Apple's native live text feature.

 - **Tokenization and Dictionary Lookup**
   Extracted text is tokenized.
-Tap words to view dictionary entries from websites.
+Tap words to view dictionary entries from various websites.

 ## Supported Languages